Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 - Kojak calls people "baby," "pussycat" and uses the expression "cootchie-coo."

 Andrea Marcovicci plays Lisa Walden, a withdrawn young woman suffering from some unspecified condition for which she has received psychiatric help.
 After a date at the theater with her pharmacist Greg Halleck (George Shannon), who has a reputation as a ladies man, she goes to his apartment where he pours her a drink, puts "Old Blue Eyes" on the stereo and starts to get a bit too close.
 Suddenly, there is someone at the door, and when Greg answers it, he is stabbed to death.
-The person doing the stabbing is Lisa's next door neighbor, Joyce Harrington (Lenny Baker, who has a slight but disturbing resemblance to Wayne Gretzky).
-Joyce, who says his name is "like a famous Irish author," lives with his invalid mother (Angela Clarke), who also suffers from some unspecified condition which causes her to have major anxiety attacks, among other things.
+The person doing the stabbing is Lisa's next door neighbor, Joyce Harrington (Lenny Baker, who has a disturbing resemblance to a slim Wayne Gretzky).
+Joyce, who says his name is "like a famous Irish author," lives with his invalid mother (Angela Clarke), who suffers from some unspecified condition which causes her to have major anxiety attacks, among other things.
 Joyce considers himself to be "very close" to Lisa, and has killed not only Greg, but also Lisa's psychiatrist at Bellevue, Dr. Damon, who disappeared from public view about seven weeks ago.
-Joyce has Lisa's room and telephone both bugged so he can keep tabs on her, and overhear Kojak when he comes to visit, having tracked Lisa down from information obtained by Crocker and Saperstein talking to Doyle (Harvey J. Goldenberg), owner of the pharmacy where Greg worked and filled her prescriptions.
-Kojak totally handles Lisa with kid gloves, because she can't remember what happened the night of the murder.
+Joyce has Lisa's room and telephone both bugged so he can keep tabs on her, and overhear Kojak when he comes to visit, having tracked Lisa down from information obtained by Crocker and Saperstein who talked to Doyle (Harvey J. Goldenberg), owner of the pharmacy where Greg worked and filled her prescriptions.
+Kojak handles Lisa totally with kid gloves, because she can't remember what happened the night of the murder.
 Gradually she manages to recover her memory, but Joyce is going up the wall because of the police snooping around.
-As well, Joyce's mother finds some bloody gloves that Lisa wore the night of the murder that Joyce stole from Lisa's apartment.
+As well, Joyce's mother finds bloody gloves that Lisa wore the night of the murder which Joyce stole from Lisa's apartment.
 The mother is so freaked out about this, that she drops dead.
 Telling Lisa that "we're not going to be apart any more," Joyce takes Lisa to his apartment while Kojak is away from her place for a short time to visit a local moving company where he discovers that Joyce was the dispatcher at this place who arranged for a large barrel to be moved from his house shortly after Dr. Damon disappeared.
 When Crocker and Saperstein check the moving company's basement where this barrel is stored, they find Damon's body in it.
-When Kojak returns to Lisa's, she is not there.
+Kojak returns to Lisa's and she is not there.
 He checks Joyce's place to find all the lights in the house have been turned off.
-Joyce is about to stab Kojak to death when Crocker and Saperstein burst through the door, then subdue and arrest Joyce.
+Joyce is about to stab Kojak when Crocker and Saperstein burst through the door, then subdue and arrest Joyce.
 Lisa is horribly shocked by this turn of events and Kojak takes her away with him.

 This episode is pretty good, though it does venture into horror/slasher film territory, complete with ominous thunder and lightning as well as a torrential rainstorm during the show's climax, such as we have already seen in the eleventh episode this season.
 There are lots of scary movie clichés, but they are all handled very well.
 When Joyce comes after Kojak with a knife, he is wearing his mother's wig, just like Anthony Perkins did as Norman Bates in Psycho!